 2.23 In accordance with the Environment (Wales) Act 2016 the Welsh Government published a Natural Resources Policy (NRP) in August 2017.
 The focus of the NRP is the sustainable management of Wales' natural resources, to increase their contribution to achieving the aims of the Well-being of Future Generations Act.
 The NRP identifies three National Priorities: Finding nature-based solutions; increasing renewable energy and more efficient use of resources; and adopting a place-based approach.
 The NRP also sets the context for Area Statements (which will be produced by Natural Resources Wales), ensuring that the national priorities for the sustainable management of natural resources inform local delivery.
 Local Planning Authorities will need to have regard to the relevant area statement when preparing an LDP.
+Both the North West Area Statement and Marine Area Statement are of relevance to the JLDP area.
 The implications of the relevant NRP and Area Statement will be taken into account in the preparation of the Revised Plan.